toranb/vim-mocha-special-blend/README.md

 ``vim --version | grep +python`` if you get a hit you are in business.

-Tests are ran with either django-nose or nosetest so these will need to be pip installed in order for the plugin to function properly.
+This plugin will work with any build tool or test suite because the command it runs is an argument you pass in at the end of the function you invoke (see below).

 ## Usage